shaunstanislauslau/hacking_slot_machines/README.md

 Enjoy!

-Disclaimer: ROM legitimately aquired, only use this on machines you own.
+Disclaimer: ROM legitimately aquired and not included for obvious reasons.

 Here's the pipeline: